nthomasCUBE/plantSUMOtar/README.md

 # plantSUMOtar

-The following projects contains a R Shiny workbench to study and compare the outputs of various SUMOlyation tools (manuscript in preparation).
+The following projects contains a R Shiny workbench to study and compare the outputs of various SUMOylation tools (manuscript in preparation).

 ![plantSUMOtar - gui](https://github.com/nthomasCUBE/plantSUMOtar/blob/master/pictures/Figure1.png)